IN THIS SECTION

 Trips & Extra Curricular Activities

-The English department organise some exciting and engaging extra-curricular activities including Miss St. Anne, the students’ own school magazine and the NANOWRIMO young writers’ group, where students write their own novel.
+The English department organise some exciting and engaging extra-curricular activities including Debate Club, the opportunity to be a part of the KS3 & KS4 Literacy Teams and the NANOWRIMO young writers’ group, where students write their own novel.
 Regular visits to the library are encouraged, built into lessons and students are actively encouraged to be wider readers.

 Here are our reccommended reads